Original air date: July 5, 2008

 - Ask a Stupid Question...:

-Jackie: I was pregnant, do you remember?
+- Jackie: I was pregnant, do you remember?
 Had a baby boy.

-The Doctor: Ah!
+Metacrisis Doctor: Ah!
 Brilliant.
 What'd you call him?

-The Doctor: Really?
+Metacrisis Doctor: Really?

 Jackie: No, you plum.
 He's called Tony.

-- As Long as It Sounds Foreign: A couple of grammar mistakes on the German and while "Exterminieren" is a German word, it's rarely used in that language.
-Technically, not grammar mistakes; the Daleks are aliens and have, according to the series at least, never spoken German before.
+- A couple of grammar mistakes in the German, and while "Exterminieren" is a German word, it's rarely used in that language.
+If you consider the in-universe perspective then they're technically not grammar mistakes; the Daleks are aliens and have, according to the series at least, never spoken German before.
 A few errors can be allowed.

 - Big Damn Heroes: Mickey and Jackie saving Sarah Jane Smith from a pair of Daleks early on.